gahtan-syarif/dailygitcommands/README.md

 - `git revert <commit>...` — create one or more new commits that undoes the specified commits
 - `git revert -m 1 <commit>` — create a new commit that undoes a merge commit (reverts a merge)
 - `git clean -fd` — remove untracked files and directories
-- `git clean -fdx` — same as above but also removes gitignored files
+- `git clean -fdx` — same as above but also removes gitignored files and directories

 ## Conflicts
 - `git <merge|rebase|cherry-pick|revert|am> --abort` — aborts the operation if there's a conflict